RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rlto_DisallowIfNonnativeRLTType.md

 <DisallowIfNonnativeRLT disallow_aas="(&string;)" />
 ```

--   **disallow_aas**: takes a string of one letter amino acid codes, no separation needed.
+-   **disallow_aas**: (REQUIRED) takes a string of one letter amino acid codes, no separation needed.
 For example disallow_aas=GCP would prevent Gly, Cys, and Pro from being designed unless they were the native amino acid at a position.This task is useful when you are designing in a region that has Gly and Pro and you do not want to include them at other positions that aren't already Gly or Pro.

 ---